 How We Ended Up In An Out-Of-Season Hungarian Party Town

 This is the one in a series of blog posts detailing our 10-county trip around Europe on trains, buses, cars and ferries.
 All the posts highlight what we got up to (without the boring bits) along with some tips and helpful overviews should you wish to visit the destinations.
+This post focuses on the pretty resort town of Siofok in Hungary.
 You can see all the posts from this trip here.

 Siofok (Siófok) is a small town on the shores of Lake Balaton in Hungary, which is one of Europe’s biggest lakes.
 We decided to stay there to break up the potentially long train journey from Budapest to Zagreb with a short hop on the train followed the next day by a relatively shortish bus journey, and at the same time take in the lake.
 It didn’t quite work out that way.

 This post may contain affiliate links to things like hotels, tours or products.
 These help us earn a small commission at no additional charge to you and help keep the lights on at Destination Someplace.

 Siofok – Also For The Young At Heart

 Siofok is a small town, renowned for its summer clubbing scene, but this being still out of season we weren’t too worried about being swept up in a chaotic maelstrom of drum’n’bass.

 This time of year, like many small resorts it was very quiet (although the signs of party crowds were everywhere to be seen, mostly on faded posters from last season detailing all-night DJ sets – we have such poor timing!).
 Being out of season we got a good deal on a small spa hotel through booking.com.
 It was very quiet, I’m pretty sure there were only one or two people staying at the hotel.
 Still a great hotel and a nice room.